Nominations are now open for the 2018 Australian Search and Rescue Award.

-All nominations should be sent to the NATSAR Council Secretariat by 5.00pm on Friday 1st September 2017.
-The winner will then be announced at the 41st NATSAR Council meeting in October 2017.
+All nominations should be sent to the NATSAR Council Secretariat by 1 September 2018.
+The winner will then be announced at the 42nd NATSAR Council meeting in October 2018.

 This prestigious award is in recognition of 'Outstanding contribution to Search and Rescue' within the Australian region.
 The successful nominee will have made a significant contribution to Australia's search and rescue ability or to the saving of a human life.